icepick4/Sonic-Game/README.md

 ## Important

-- The best score (one best score per player registered) is saved in "bestScore.pickle"
+- The best score (one best score per player registered) is saved in "best_score.pickle"
 - The game depends of the Pygame module

 ## Run the game